0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/prerequisites.md

 You will need the following:

-- A Sepolia node RPC URL: e.g. https://goerli.infura.io/v3/YOUR-INFURA-API-KEY
+- A Sepolia node RPC URL: e.g. https://sepolia.infura.io/v3/YOUR-INFURA-API-KEY
-- An account address holding minimum 2 Sepolia ETH.
+- An account holding minimum 2 Sepolia ETH that you can send to a generated address within CDK.

 ### Faucets